izaankhan0/azeem/README.md

-Website for my good friend Abdul Azeem Makarim! took about 1 and a half day to fully make :)

-check out my website at
+Made a portfolio website with a dark theme and smooth animations for Mr. Abdul Azeem check out my website at izaankhan0.github.io/portfolio
-izaankhan0.github.io/com